 Fitting to a CTF-like curve involves finding four to seven parameters, depending on the extent of the fit and whether the option Vary exponent of CTF function is selected.
 Varying the exponent can allow the curve to fit better to the width of the dip around the first zero, but since it adds a parameter, it can destabilize the fitting and produce bad results in some cases.
 One of the parameters of the curve is the defocus.
 The other parameters for a basic fit are an additive factor, a scaling factor, and the decay rate for an exponential that attenuates the curve.
 However, when there is detectable signal between the second and third zeros and the fitting region is extended to at least halfway between those zeros, the program automatically adds two more parameters, a scaling factor and decay rate for a second exponential.
 The benefit of this is illustrated in one of the examples below.

 The fit does rely on an initial approximate value for the defocus and may fail if the actual defocus is far from that value.
-It takes this value either from the expected defocus or from the current defocus estimate, depending on whether the option is selected to use the current defocus estimate in the Tilt Angle Range Dialog.
+It takes this value either from the expected defocus or from the current defocus estimate, depending on whether the option is selected to use the current defocus estimate in the Tilt Angle and Tile Selection Dialog.
 If the defocus revealed by the power spectrum is far from the expected defocus, you should either change the value of the expected defocus, or select the option to use the current defocus estimate and make sure that estimate is approximately correct.

 You can also fit a polynomial to the region around the first zero.
-The Order of polynomial spin button allows you to select an order between 2 and 6, which involves finding 3 to 7 parameters.
+The The Order of polynomial spin button allows you to select an order between 2 and 6, which involves finding 3 to 7 parameters.
 The goal here is to get a smooth curve through the dip; the minimum of the curve is taken as the location of the first zero.

 As for CTF-like fitting, the range of the curve is set from the entries X1 Starts and X2 Ends.
 Since you are just trying to localize the dip at the first zero, you should restrict the range as necessary to get a good fit there.